prateekagrawal-97/prateekagrawal-97/README.md

 - 👋 Hi, I’m @prateekagrawal-97;
 - 👀 I’m interested in [Full Stack Development];
-- 🌱 I’m currently learning Angular, Springboot, Java, Typescript, TailwindCSS;
+- 🌱 I’m currently learning Angular, Springboot, Java, Typescript, TailwindCSS, React;
 - 💞️ I’m looking to collaborate on projects in which I can make a significant impact on a larger scale.
 - 📫 How to reach me: https://in.linkedin.com/in/prateek-agrawal-32b10416b | +91-6260605982